LukeAnglin/WebApp/categories/Happiness/Advocate.md

 Is this a reference to Jesus's humiliation on the cross?
 After all, being the Son of God is a *much* larger step-down.

 Additionally, after this scene, Theophilus wanted revenge.
 Yet, Jesus just wants to forgive.
 Truly a move only a God could make!

+## Jesus's "Sass"

+Jesus seems a little sassy during his trial with Pilate.
+I love it.